Hao-191/PODS-Final-Project/README.md

 ### `blueprints/`
 - This directory contains different modules, each corresponding to a different blueprint.
 - Each module contains routes and views for a specific part of the application.
-- Example modules:
+- Modules:
-  - `auth.py` for authentication related routes.
+  - `userAuthBlueprint.py` for authentication-related routes.
+  - `userPetBlueprint.py` for the user pet management features.
+  - `userHomeBlueprint.py` for the user home features.
+  - `apartmentBlueprint.py` for the apartment and unit management features.
-  - `dashboard.py` for the main dashboard features.
+  - `interestBlueprint.py` for the interest management features.

 ### `utils/`
 - Contains utility functions and classes that support the application, particularly with database interactions.